Adlan-Boithier/Portfolio/README.md

 - Used **Python** to optimize Swiss tourism through algorithms like **the Traveling Salesman Problem (TSP)** and a **custom knapsack variant**, improving travel routes based on distance, time, and cost.
 Analysis highlighted underuse of the Swiss rail system, suggesting pricing adjustments for better tourist appeal.

 #### Optimization Methods in Management Science
 - Collaborated with the BioSuisse group to analyze price trends of over **60 vegetables** across **4 years**, comparing organic and non-organic varieties.
-Developed a clean, comprehensive datasource in Excel to compile price data, and leveraged R’s processing and visualization capabilities to create an interactive dashboard.
+Developed a clean, comprehensive datasource in **Excel** to compile price data, and leveraged **R**’s processing and visualization capabilities to create an **interactive dashboard**.
 This dashboard allowed users to track price evolution and select specific vegetables for detailed analysis.

 #### Supply chain network design and planning
-- Developed a solution in collaboration with the La Poste group to optimize the parcel delivery system in Paris using the R programming language.
-Processed over **70,000 delivery data points per month**, applying **vehicle routing problem (VRP)** algorithms and leveraging R's optimization libraries to design routes that **reduced delivery time by 35%** and **fuel consumption by 60%.** The solution aligns with ongoing initiatives at La Poste for improving logistical efficiency.
+- Developed a solution in collaboration with the La Poste group to optimize the parcel delivery system in Paris using the **R programming language.** Processed over **70,000 delivery data points per month**, applying **vehicle routing problem (VRP)** algorithms and leveraging R's optimization libraries to design routes that **reduced delivery time by 35%** and **fuel consumption by 60%.** The solution aligns with ongoing initiatives at La Poste for improving logistical efficiency.

 ### Involment
 #### Head of Communications